cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-11-no-one-cares-about-your-research.md

 [^3]: I still don't understand what's the point of PhD courses.
 Are all courses passed at undergrad school a sufficient proof that you can complete assignments and pass tests?

+[^4]: I believe PhD students should not be affected by what others think about their research, just because there is not such a thing as _what the others think_ in the first place!